rahmonzoda/chronos-timetracker/CONTRIBUTING.md

 # git-flow:
 git flow feature start <feature>
 ```
-If your feature/bug/whatever have an **github issue** then use issue id as feature name.
+If your feature/bug/whatever have an **github issue** then use issue id as a feature name.
 For instance:
 ```sh
 git checkout -b feature/1 develop